refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

 }
 ```

-Since request now returns a promise, `await` can be used be suspend the function execution until the promise return by `.get` is fulfilled.
+Since request now returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), `await` can be used be suspend the function execution until the promise return by `.get` is fulfilled.
 If successful, the function will resume execution and assign the fulfilment value to `res`.
 On failure, an error will be thrown.
 Several points are worth noting; first, the return type of an async function is an promise.
 In this case, res will be returned to the caller wrapped in a promise.
 Secondly, `await` can only be invoked from within an `async` function.
 Thirdly, when awaiting an async function, errors can be caught using a [try catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch).
 This greatly enhances readability and is likely to be natural to many developers.

 Once all the supporting functions have been converted to async functions, the next stage is to execute the requests in parallel and aggregate the responses in a object.
 Rather than modifying this logic in the `.fetch`, we'll extract it to it's own function: